rottytooth/memo/readme.md

 An interpreter that only performs what it can see.
 Code flows off the screen into oblivion.

+## Inspiration

+One day I was reading Paul Graham's *(on lisp)* and decided to make a lisp that uses no parantheses at all.
+It is written entirely in pseudo-natural language.

 ## To Use

 `memo.js` is the (non-minimized) production file.